tahonermann/llvm-project/clang/docs/SYCLSupport.rst

 into a sequence of objects, each of which has a type that satisfies one of the first two type categories.

-A type that opts into the decomposition protocol may be a type that also satisfies the C++ definition of a trivially copyable type and may therefore appear as a subobject
+Types that opt in to the decomposition protocol, or directly or indirectly have a subobject
 (`[intro.object]p2 <https://eel.is/c++draft/intro.object#2>`__)
-type of another type that also satisfies the trivially copyable type requirements.

-Types that opt in to the decomposition protocol, or directly or indirectly have a subobject type that opts in to the decomposition protocol, *require decomposition*.
+type that opts in to the decomposition protocol, *require decomposition*.
 A kernel argument of such a type is transformed to a sequence of arguments that are substituted for the original argument.

+Note that a type that opts into the decomposition protocol may be a device copyable type (e.g., a type that satisfies the C++ definition of a trivially copyable type).
+Such types still require decomposition.

 Given a call to a function declared with the ``[[clang::sycl_kernel_entry_point]]`` attribute, each argument ``A`` of parameter type ``P`` is processed as follows.